MAGIC SCHOOL

 Brrr.
 But I'd like to see her--the devil herself, onstage!
 "It's free?
 Okay."

 I regret saying yes all the way up Palm Drive, nose out in the icy February air, body lost in my huge down coat, trying to keep my core temp up.
-Alan's car offers a choice between freezing and poisoning.
+Arnold's car offers a choice between freezing and poisoning.
 The stars outside are brilliant though.
 The Milky Way's a bright squiggly arch, a silver lining without a cloud.
 So clear, and we're in a city of five million!
 Amazing.
-And only Alan's gas leak made me see the night.
+And only Arnold's gas leak made me see the galaxy.

-I feel time-warped... not to the 60s but to the 1840s and 50s--the pro and anti slavery debates.
+Schlafly chatters hostile nonsense.
+The audiences gasps and hisses.
+Schlafly laughs.
+I feel time-warped... not to the 60s but to the 1840s and 50s--the pro- and anti-slavery debates.
 Perhaps it's Phyllis's age.
 Not physical age but she has the same antique air as Ronald Reagan... and the same ability to get away with murder.
-What is it?
+Teflon.
+But why's she unstoppable?

-These students live in a world where women are massively underpaid and men face early death.
-Schlafly looks out over this troubled crowd, and cheerfully denies their existence.
+These students live in a world where women are massively underpaid (and men face early death).
+Schlafly looks out over this troubled crowd, and cheerfully denies their problems.
 They should all get married and shut up.
 Or do as she did and overcome the tilted playing field to become rich and famous like her.
 Do it alone.
 Be Wonder Woman.

 She's free to be as vicious as she wants, tell any lie.
-Power and money (the stakes here) are entertainment.
+This is entertainment--for her at least.
 The viciousness of privilege is the privilege to BE vicious.

-And I've heard all this before: my grandmother!
-The men and women born at the century's turn believe life is tough and unfair, sympathy is a fine feeling but not one to elevate into an ideology, and politics is a game to be played for gain.
-She imposes values a century dead, values that made sense when politics could not destroy the world.
+I've heard all this before from my grandma.
+Folks born back at the century's turn believe life is tough and unfair, sympathy is nice but impractical, and politics is a game to be played for gain.
+She imposes values a century dead, values that made sense... when politics couldn't destroy the world.
 Even enslaving a race or a sex didn't provoke an uprising--upset the board, end the game--for life was hard for most folks, and would stay that way, no matter who was in power.
 Power was a small game atop a broad table of life.
-Even if the board were tossed, still the table of the world was eternal.
-No big matter in the end.
+Even if revolution did happen, the table of the world was eternal.
+No big deal in the end.

 Ronald Reagan, killer of poor people, small nations, weak species, possibly of an expendable planet, quoted at his trial in hell: "But I played by the rules," he said.
 "I won."

-It's this same mad certainty, the lack of self-doubt, that gives Schlafly her strength.
-Why do we knuckle under to them?
+It's this same mad certainty, the lack of self-doubt, that gives Schlafly immunity.
+They don't play fair with us, but we do with them.
+Why?

 So a glib Schlafly or Reagan confuses us.
 Articulate, yet SURE?